GRP-AI/JD-Mini-RAG/README.md

 - Maximal Marginal Relevance (MMR) for diverse retrieval
 - Cross‑encoder reranker for precision
 - Lightweight generator for concise answers
-- Citation support for transparency.
+- Citation support for transparency

 **Note:** This is a simulated version created with AI tools, designed for demonstration and learning.
 There is scope for further improvement.